Vision-Software-LLC/Kallos-V2/README.md

 # Kallos UI Library V2

-Kallos is a Lua-based UI library designed for Roblox developers.
-It provides a modular and customizable framework to create stunning and functional user interfaces for your projects.
+Kallos is a Lua-based UI library designed exclusively for Vision Hub V3.
+It provides a modular and customizable framework to create a stunning and functional user interface for the script hub.
 The library includes built-in components like labels, toggles, sliders, keybinds, text inputs, and dropdown menus.

 ## Features